yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 </pre>
 </details>

-And, if you want to see the persistence diagram instead of the barcode, use:
+Finally, if you want to see the persistence diagram instead of the barcode, use:
 ```
 plot(persistDiag[["diagram"]])
 ```